sarah23398/wait-here/README.md

 # WaitHere
-Virtual waiting room for stores and banks during the lockdown
+Virtual waiting room for stores and banks during the lockdown created using Angular, HTML and CSS.